isrompower/hello-world/README.md

 my first

-Alwáys been fascinated of people who could code.
+Always been fascinated of people who could code.
 Now i'd like to learn at my own pace